GeoServer GUI configuration¶

-A GeoServer extension is available to allow GeoServer to interact with a GeoGig repository and use it as data store.
-It enables a GeoGig repository to be exposed as a remote for cloning, pushing and pulling as well as to publish its data via OGC services (WMS/WFS/WMTS/etc).
-Each top level tree (often called “feature tree”) in a GeoGig repository corresponds to a GeoServer layer.
-GeoServer treats a GeoGig repository as a store in much the same way as it does a database.
+A GeoServer extension is available to allow GeoServer to interact with a GeoGig repository and use it as a datastore.
+It enables a GeoGig repository to be exposed as a remote for cloning, pushing, and pulling, as well as to publish its data via OGC services (WMS/WFS/WMTS/etc).
+Each top-level tree (often called “feature tree”) in a GeoGig repository corresponds to a GeoServer layer.
+GeoServer treats a GeoGig repository configured as a store in much the same way as it does a database.

 Building/installing the GeoServer GeoGig extension¶

 You can download the latest stable version of the GeoGig GeoServer plugin from the GeoGig home page.

 In order to build it from sources, a GeoGig module is currently included in the 2.8.x branch of GeoServer’s community extensions.
 To build it, clone the GeoServer GitHub repository.